Skip to main content

 • Women are affected slightly more often than men.

-• Around 70% of those affected have mild symptoms that do not require treatment.
+• Approximately 70% of those affected have mild symptoms that do not require treatment.

 • There are no targeted RLS medications, but Parkinson's medications often help.

-• RLS often first occurs between the ages of 30 and 50 and worsens with age.
+• RLS often first appears between the ages of 30 and 50 and worsens with age.

 What is RLS?

-• RLS is a neurogic disorder with these possible symptoms: pulling, tightness, tingling, pain, twitching, flushing, or other unpleasant feelings in the legs, arms, or hands.
+• RLS is a neurogrowth disorder with these possible symptoms: pulling, tightening, tingling, pain, twitching, sensation of heat or other unpleasant sensations in the legs, arms or hands.

-• These complaints lead to the urge to move even at night, which sometimes leads to massive sleep disorders for those affected.
+• These symptoms lead to an urge to move around, even at night, which sometimes results in massive sleep disturbances for those affected.

-• The lack of sleep can result in reduced performance, social isolation, depression and even suicidal thoughts and actions.
+• Lack of sleep can lead to reduced performance, social isolation, depression, and even suicidal thoughts and actions.

-• In painful forms of RLS, chronic pain syndrome usually develops.
+• In painful forms of RLS, a chronic pain syndrome usually develops.

-For further information about RLS, please visit the RLS Expert , which Gerhard Girschweiler co-founded.
+For further information about RLS, please visit the RLS Expert, which Gerhard Girschweiler helped to create.